 - The VM is failed over to its replica.

 - The VM replica is powered on.

-During the planned failover, Veeam Backup & Replication creates 2 helper restore points that are not deleted afterwards.
-These restore points will appear in the list of restore points for this VM; you can use them later to roll back to the necessary VM replica state.
+During the planned failover, Veeam Backup & Replication creates two helper restore points (steps 1 and 3) that are not deleted afterwards.
+You can see these restore points in the list of restore points for the VM.
+You can use the restore points later to roll back to the necessary VM replica state.

 During planned failover, Veeam Backup & Replication always retrieves VM data from the production infrastructure, even if the replication job uses the backup as a data source.
 This approach helps Veeam Backup & Replication synchronize the VM replica to the latest state of the production VM.

 When your primary host is online again, you can switch back to it.
 You can finalize planned failover in the same ways as regular failover: undo failover, perform permanent failover or failback.

 Limitations for Planned Failover